In 2020 Democratic field, push to close border detention centers goes mainstream

 When asked at a campaign stop in Rock Hill, S.C., how he would improve migrant detention centers, he replied: “Close them down… By the way, we don’t need them!”

-Biden went on to cite his experience in the Obama administration, saying the centers were unnecessary because “we kind of said, if you said you have to report back for a hearing on such and such a date, people show up!”
+Biden went on to cite his experience in the Obama administration, saying the centers were unnecessary because “we kind of said, if you had said you have to report back for a hearing on such and such a date, people show up!”

 A Biden spokesperson later clarified his comments to Fox News, noting that the former vice president proposes closing only “for-profit” detention centers.